Free Spoken English Self-Test

 The situation seemed simple at first, but we quickly had to develop a more focused approach.

-We started with a small group, but the work grew fast and became harder to manage across teams.
+We started with a small group, but the workload grew fast and became harder to manage across our whole range of teams.

-By the end of the week, people around the world were involved, and we had to talk through several complex decisions.
+By the end of the week, people from all around the world were involved, and we had to talk through several complex decisions.

-In the end, the goal was clear, but the process to get there was not as smooth as expected.
+In the end, we sorted it out because the goal was clear, but the process to get there was not as smooth as expected.

 You can paste it into Notes or keep it open while recording.